A method for diagnosing purine metabolism disorders in children. Purine metabolism disorders in alcoholism Gout and other purine metabolism disorders

 Differential diagnosis of primary AS

-- diabetic ketoacidosis (determination of the level of glycemia);
+— diabetic ketoacidosis (determination of glycemic level);

 — acute surgical pathology of the gastrointestinal tract;

-infectious pathology(clinical picture, hyperleukocytosis, elevated ESR);
+infectious pathology(clinical picture, hyperleukocytosis, increased ESR);

 - poisoning.